dankmrpanda/discord-bot-logger/README.md

 __Logs:__
 - Message Deletes
+- Message Edits
-- Edits, Deleted images from a message
+- Deleted images (from message)

 Saves log channel for each server